 Also Read: Best Wireless Chargers for Android Phones

-Best Wireless Charger for iPhone XR/XS/XS Max: Top Picks 2019
+Best Wireless Charger for iPhone XS in 2020: Our Picks

 A standard 5W charger on the surface, this particular pad from Anker works hard to run at safe temperatures and be effective even if your phone has a thick case.
 The sleek, circular pad will look good no matter where you place it.